Correlated Poisson processes and self-decomposable laws: A proof of Proposition prop

 that can also be put in the form

 while for $m>n$ it is

 namely

-The first terms in both cases can unified as $\PR{M(\rho\wedge\tau)\ge m\vee n}$ and in this form also coincide with the previous result for $m=n$.
+In both cases the first terms can expressed as $\PR{M(\rho\wedge\tau)\ge m\vee n}$, and in this form they also coincide with the previous result for $m=n$.
 On the other hand the extra term with the sum (which is absent for $m=n$) must be taken in consideration either when we have both $m<n$ and $\rho\le\tau$, or when it is $m>n$ and $ \tau\le\rho$.
-All these provisions can then be comprehensively taken into account in the unique formula of Proposition\myref{prop} by using the Heaviside symbol $\Theta_j$
+All these provisions can then be comprehensively taken into account in the formula